 For this option, the RS follows a Broker-generated challenge/response protocol.
 The success case is illustrated in Figure 4.
 If the Authentication Data only includes the token, the RS MUST respond with an AUTH packet, with the Authenticate Reason Code set to '0x18 (Continue Authentication)'.
 This packet includes the Authentication Method, which MUST be set to 'ace' and Authentication Data.
 The Authentication Data MUST NOT be empty and contains an 8-byte nonce as a challenge for the Client.
 The Client responds to this with an AUTH packet with a reason code '0x18 (Continue Authentication)'.
 Similarly, the Client packet sets the Authentication Method to 'ace'.
-The Authentication Data in the Client's response contains a clientgenerated 8-byte nonce, and the signature or MAC computed over the RS nonce concatenated with the client nonce.
+The Authentication Data in the Client's response is formatted as client nonce length, the client nonce, and the signature or MAC computed over the RS nonce concatenated with the client nonce.
 Next, the token is validated as described in Section 2.2.5.